I lift our new soft/hard sided, half-full suitcase from the floor onto the sofa.

-He motions me to the examining table but I soon realize the only motion I can accomplish without his help is to roll over and drop face first onto the floor like a sack of potatoes.
-So instead of carrying out this embarrassing move, Dr. Cai has to move the table closer to the couch instead, slide his arms under my waist and flip me over onto the table like a pancake.
-I do my absolute best to not burst out laughing…or crying…or vomiting.
+He motions me to the examining table, but the only motion I can accomplish without his help is to roll over and drop face first to the floor like a sack of potatoes.
+To prevent this, Dr. Cai moves the table to me, slides his arms under my waist and flips me onto the table like a pancake.
+I do my best not to burst into laughter, or tears, or vomit.

 He grabs my left wrist and pulls my hand behind my back.
-Then he guides my thumb down the length of my spine.
-It’s a straight until just about mid thoracic when it abruptly veers completely over to the right.
+He guides my thumb down the length of my spine-it’s a straight line until mid thoracic when it abruptly veers completely to the right.
 This, dear Reader, shocks me.
-The urge to laugh is completely gone as I stifle the feeling of nausea that wells up.
+The urge to laugh is gone as I stifle a deep feeling of nausea.

-Dr. Cai must sense my shift in mood as he says, “Easy” again.
+Dr. Cai senses my shift in mood and repeats, “Easy.”

-He quickly and quietly places about 10 slender needles into my back.
+He quickly, quietly places ten slender needles into my back.
 I don’t feel any of them.

 “No,” I respond.

-I lift my head to look, he stands next to me with an anatomy book.
+I lift my head-I look.
+He stands next to me with an anatomy book.
 He shows me various renderings of the spine as it’s supposed to look, versus how mine looks.
-He shows me how the sciatic nerve runs all the way down your leg, so at this point I’m lucky I’m only experiencing pain in my back.
-He’s very kind, and very confident.
+He shows me how the sciatic nerve runs all the way down my leg, so I’m lucky I only experience pain in my back.
+He’s kind and confident.